 Entegris and the selling shareholders are offering the common shares described in this prospectus through a number of underwriters.
-Banc of America Securities LLC, Donaldson, Lufkin & Jenrette, Salomon Smith Barney Inc. and U.S. Bancorp Piper Jaffray Inc. are the representatives of the underwriters.
-Entegris and certain of the selling shareholders have entered into an underwriting agreement with the representatives.
-Subject to the terms and conditions of the underwriting agreement, Entegris and the selling shareholders have agreed to sell to the underwriters, and each underwriter has severally agreed to purchase, the number of common shares listed next to its name in the following table:
+Merrill Lynch, Pierce, Fenner & Smith Incorporated, Donaldson, Lufkin & Jenrette Securities Corporation, Salomon Smith Barney Inc. and U.S. Bancorp Piper Jaffray Inc. are representatives of the underwriters.
+Entegris and the selling shareholders have entered into a purchase agreement with the representatives.
+Subject to the terms and conditions of the purchase agreement, Entegris and the selling shareholders have agreed to sell to the underwriters, and each underwriter has severally agreed to purchase, the number of common shares listed next to its name below.

 Underwriter Number of Shares

-Banc of America Securities LLC Donaldson, Lufkin & Jenrette Salomon Smith Barney Inc U.S. Bancorp Piper Jaffray Inc
+Merrill Lynch, Pierce, Fenner & Smith Incorporated Donaldson, Lufkin & Jenrette Securities Corporation Salomon Smith Barney Inc U.S. Bancorp Piper Jaffray Inc

-Total 13,000,000 ======
+Total 13,000,000